 Drs.
-Evnin and Sledge, and Mr. Podlesak served as members of the Compensation Committee during 2016, with Dr. Evnin serving as chair of the committee.
+Evnin and Sledge, and Messrs.
+Legault and Podlesak served as members of the Compensation Committee during 2017, with Dr. Evnin serving as chair of the committee.
 On January 31, 2017, Dr. Sledge resigned from the Compensation Committee and Mr. Legault was appointed to the Compensation Committee.
-Our Board has determined that each current member of the Compensation Committee is "independent" as defined under the applicable listing standards of NASDAQ and that Mr. Shea met the independence requirements during the time that he served on the Compensation Committee.
-In addition, each current member qualifies as an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended, and Mr. Shea qualified as an "outside director" during the time that he served on the Compensation Committee.
-During the fiscal year ended December 31, 2016, the Compensation Committee met seven times.
+Our Board has determined that each current member of the Compensation Committee is "independent" as defined under the applicable listing standards of Nasdaq.
+During the fiscal year ended December 31, 2017, the Compensation Committee met seven times.
 The functions of our Compensation Committee include, among other things:

-- annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining the compensation of our chief executive officer; - reviewing and approving the compensation of our other executive officers and certain other members of senior management; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - conducting the independence assessment outlined in NASDAQ rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - annually reviewing and reassessing the adequacy of the committee charter in its compliance with the listing requirements of NASDAQ; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the Board with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - reviewing and discussing with the Board corporate succession plans for the chief executive officer and other key officers.
+- annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer considering such corporate goals and objectives and determining the compensation of our Chief Executive Officer; - reviewing and approving the compensation of our other executive officers and certain other members of senior management; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - conducting the independence assessment outlined in Nasdaq rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - annually reviewing and reassessing the adequacy of the committee charter in its compliance with the listing requirements of Nasdaq; - reviewing and establishing our overall management compensation, philosophy and policy; - overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the Board with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; and - reviewing and discussing with the Board corporate succession plans for the Chief Executive Officer and other key officers.

-In fulfilling its responsibilities, the Compensation Committee may delegate any or all of its responsibilities to a subcommittee of the Compensation Committee, but only to the extent consistent with our amended and restated certificate of incorporation, Bylaws, our Corporate Governance Guidelines, Section 162(m) of the Code, the NASDAQ Listing Rules and other applicable law.
-In addition, pursuant to its charter, the Compensation Committee has the sole authority, in its sole discretion, to retain compensation consultants to assist the Compensation Committee in connection with its functions, including any studies or investigations.
-The Compensation Committee engaged Radford as a compensation consultant in 2016.
+In fulfilling its responsibilities, the Compensation Committee may delegate any or all of its responsibilities to a subcommittee of the Compensation Committee, but only to the extent consistent with our amended and restated certificate of incorporation, Bylaws, our Corporate Governance Guidelines, Section 162(m) of the Code (as applicable), the Nasdaq Listing Rules and other applicable law.
+In addition, pursuant to its charter, the Compensation Committee has the sole authority, in its sole discretion, to retain compensation consultants to assist the Compensation Committee with its functions, including any studies or investigations.
+The Compensation Committee engaged Radford as a compensation consultant in 2017.
 At the request of the Compensation Committee, Radford evaluated and provided recommendations regarding our executive equity compensation program, peer equity trends, and non-executive cash, bonus and equity compensation program.